Trade-In and Trade-Up, or Do I Repair My Existing Spa?

 Call a Service Technician

-The first thing we recommend is calling a certified spa technician.
-Our service department can help assess the condition of your tub including the cost of repairs needed.
+We recommend calling a certified spa technician first.
+Our service department can help assess the condition of your tub and determine the cost of repairs.

 Strong consideration will be given to the past care and maintenance of your hot tub and whether it was kept indoors, outdoors under a cover or just out in the open.
 We’ll also take these factors into consideration when we give you our recommendation to either fix it or trade up.